Questions to Ask When Interviewing Your Next Real Estate Agent

 - Consider doing it yourself, or use a discount brokerage.
 If you don't mind doing some of the work yourself, consider using discount brokers.
 Companies like ziprealty.com and help-u-sell offer their own versions of discount services.
 Discount brokers may be able to plug you into a Multiple Listing Service, and you may be paying less in commissions, but services are limited.
 So you're unlikely to get any support during the negotiation process.

 Buying or selling a home is one of the biggest transactions you'll make.
-With several million real estate professionals out there, it's not hard to find an agent, the challenge lies in finding a good one, so be sure you do your homework.
+With several million real estate professionals out there, it's not hard to find an agent, the challenge lies in finding a good one.